 HERMAN'S HERMITS starring Peter Noone

-A multi-talented entertainer, Peter Blair Denis Bernard Noone has been delighting audiences nearly all his life.
-He was born in Manchester, England, where he studied voice and acting at St. Bede’s College and the Manchester School of Music and Drama.
-As a child he played “Stanley Fairclough” in the long-running British soap opera Coronation Street.
+The legendary band’s leader, Peter Noone, was born in Manchester, England, where he studied voice and acting at St. Bede’s College and the Manchester School of Music and Drama.
+As a child, he played “Stanley Fairclough” in the long-running British soap opera Coronation Street.
 But when Peter hit the age of 15, his career took off when he became “Herman” of Herman’s Hermits.
 And the rest … is history.